tmad4000/VoiceFlow/docs/DESIGN.md

 **Implementation requirement:**
 - Track `executedCommandsThisUtterance: Set<String>`
 - Add command phrase to set when executed
-- Clear set on Turn event
+- Clear set on the first `end_of_turn=true` for that utterance
+- Ignore `turn_is_formatted=true` for command detection to avoid double-fire

 ---

 ### Story 2: Command Design - Explicit Phrases (RESOLVED)

-**Design decision:** Commands use explicit, unambiguous phrases like "copy that" instead of single words like "copy".
+**Design decision:** Commands use explicit multi-word phrases and an optional prefix ("voiceflow") to reduce false positives, but this is not foolproof.
+The real safety boundaries are **mode** (Wake vs On) and **prefix** for instant execution.

 **Benefits:**
-- "copy that" won't appear naturally in dictation
-- No false positives from words like "photocopy" or "escape artist"
+- Multi-word phrases reduce accidental triggers compared to single words
+- Prefix provides a near-zero false positive path for instant commands
-- Consistent pattern users can learn
+- Consistent pattern users can learn quickly
-- Simple substring matching is now safe
+- Commands are treated as intent-only (never pasted as dictation)

 **Command execution modes:**

-1. **With pause (default):** Say command, pause ~500ms, then it executes
+1. **With pause (default):** Say command, pause until endpointing (or ~500ms), then it executes
    - "copy that" [pause] → executes Cmd+C

 2. **With prefix (instant):** Say "voiceflow" + command, executes immediately